padrinobook/padrinobook/01-introduction.md

 Padrino specific coding techniques.

-## Installing The Necessary Tools

-If you are an advanced user, you can skip these section and jump straight forward to the "Hello World" section.

-### Installing Ruby
+## Installing Ruby With rbenv

 Instead of using the build in package for Ruby, we will use [rbenv](https://github.com/sstephenson/rbenv/ "rbenv") which lets you switch between multiple versions of Ruby.

-First, we need to clone rbenv:
+First, we need to get the resources of rbenv:

     $ cd $HOME
     $ git clone git://github.com/sstephenson/rbenv.git .rbenv

+In case you shouldn't want to use git you can also download the latest zip.
 Now we add the recently installed `.rbenv` directory in the `bin` path (if you are on Mac, you have to replace `.bashrc` with `.bash_profile` in all of the following commands):

     $ echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc